Ryan Bounds: Failed nomination to U.S. Court of Appeals

 Prior to his nomination, Bounds did not disclose controversial columns written by him in The Stanford Review about campus sexual assault, workers' rights, ethnic minorities and gender discrimination to the Oregon judicial selection committee convened by the state's congressional delegation.
 Bounds said he was instructed to provide only material dating back to law school to the selection committee by a staffer of Senator Ron Wyden, who had helped to convene the commission.
 He did, however, provide those writings to the Senate Committee on the Judiciary.
 Subsequent to public disclosure of Bounds' college writings, five of the seven members of the Oregon selection committee indicated that had they seen those writings, they would not have recommended Bounds as a candidate for the vacancy.
+Though Bounds said he had not been compelled to produce writing before law school, the selection committee's chair later said that he had not disclosed the columns when broadly asked about any past controversies, in writing or otherwise.
 During his confirmation hearing, Bounds apologized for the writings, saying "I share the concerns of many that the rhetoric I used in debating campus politics back in the early '90s on Stanford's campus was often overheated, overbroad" and that his views were "not as respectful" as they should have been.
 Wyden said he did not believe in the sincerity of Bounds' apology, feeling it was intended only to secure his confirmation.
 "Nominees for the federal bench must be held to a higher standard," he said.